NXXR/HCU-project/docs/ProjectReports/ProjectReport.md

 ![](../notes/img/Blender_Schematic_Combined.png)
 *Different options for the centerpiece layout*

-After the layout is generated, the camera is placed semi randomly:
+After the layout is generated, the camera is placed semi-randomly:
 - for intersections the camera is placed within the intersection at a random rotation angle.
 - for corridors the camera is placed either inside the centerpiece or inside an adjacent corridor facing towards the intersection with a random variation of ±30°.